F5Networks/k8s-bigip-ctlr/docs/config_examples/customResource/VirtualServer/virtual-server-with-hostPersistence/README.md

 By deploying this yaml file in your cluster, CIS will create a VS with persist session rule action in VS Policy on BIG-IP.

 This is optional to use.

+## vs-with-hostPersistence-disable.yaml
+By deploying this yaml file in your cluster, the persistence will be disabled for the specified host inside the VS.